kavehtehrani/job_interview_scam/README.md

 ![job_description](./screenshots/aftab-2.png)
 ![job_description](./screenshots/aftab-3.png)

 Honestly that looks kind of legit!
-I'm sure its lifted from elsewhere and ran through some gpt.
+I'm sure it's lifted from elsewhere and ran through some gpt.

 Then he sends me a message to butter me up which is clearly copy/pasted from ChatGPT where he has fed my LinkedIn profile.